Monday, 21st May, 2012

 Implied odds represent the money that will go into the pot after you catch your draw.
 The problem with this is that you don’t always know how much money your opponent is willing to put into the pot.
 Sometimes he is bluffing and will fold to any bets from you.
 Other times, he’ll give you his whole stack.
 Fortunately, there’s no guesswork required.
 Calculating your implied odds accurately is relatively simple.

-Master these skills with some freerolls over at Fortune Poker.
+Why not go and master these skills with some freerolls over at Bovada?
+It’s a good start.

 Comments/More Information Needed?